 Gold Performance (Average Annual Price):

-- 1980: ~$608/oz
+- 1980: $608/oz

-- 1999: ~$281/oz
+- 1999: $281/oz

-- Around a 67% decline from 1980 to 1999
+- Average gold prices saw a 54% decline from 1980 to 1999.

 Gold struggled during this period as real interest rates rose, inflation dropped, and equities outperformed.
 The metal fell out of favor with both retail investors and institutions.